ambanum/social-networks-bot-finder/explanation.md

 # How does the bot probability score work ?

-To compute the probability for an account to be a bot, we train a Random Forest classifier on the data aggregated from the bot repository.
+To compute the probability for an account to be a bot, we train a Random Forest classifier on the data aggregated from the bot repository, which is available (as a csv file) in DatasetConsolidated.zip in this repository.

 We use 21 different features :
 - statuses_count : the number of statuses (tweets) posted by the account